mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

 ``inverse`` annotation can be used to tell the Modelica compiler how to compute the inverse of a function.
 The goal of an inverse function is to solve explicitly for one of the current function's input arguments.
-As such, the ``inverse`` annotation contains an explicitly equation involving the input and output variables of the current function but used in conjunction with another function to explicitly compute on of the input arguments.
+As such, the ``inverse`` annotation contains an explicit equation involving the input and output variables of the current function, but used in conjunction with another function to explicitly compute one of the input arguments.

-For example, for a Modelica function defined as folloows:
+For example, for a Modelica function defined as follows:

 .. code-block:: modelica